 Where to warm up: Delicious and cheap giant pitas you’ll get at Kolar.
 One of the top bakeries in Vienna “Joseph – Brot vom Pheinsten” is also just around the corner.
 If you want to see Vienna’s oldest (and definitely smallest) Irish pub head to Bockshorn.

-8. Christmas Village in the Old AKH
+8. Christmas Village in the Altes AKH

 Another alternative to the more traditional Vienna Christmas markets.
 The former main hospital is now the campus of the University of Vienna, which makes it a popular meeting point for the younger crowd.
 My tip: Follow the small paths and discover fascinating stalls.
 Don’t forget to try the “exotic” punch like “Apfelstrudel” (apple strudel) – at least once!
+It’s open from 2-10pm Monday and Wednesday, 2-11pm Thursday to Friday, 11am-11pm Saturday, and 11am-9pm Sunday.

 Where to warm up: Check out Coffee Pirates for a delicious flat white.